NIVA-Denmark/CHASE/test_dataset.md

 ## Data sources

+This development of a dataset for testing the CHASE assessment tool could serve as a model for developing the actual assessment.
+In order a number of issues should be addressed, not limited to:

+-   Determination of the temporal confidence would be have to be included.
+(Currently random values are used).
+-   Determination of the methodological confidence would be have to be included. (also random values at present).

 For testing purposes, we used indicator data from the HOLAS II assessment.
 This data was available with indicators per station.
 The indicator data came from the file **CHASEinput060318.xlsx** sheet **By